Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

 Durham County Public Health offers free HIV, syphilis, chlamydia, hepatitis C, and gonorrhea testing with results in about seven business days.
 If you don’t have any symptoms, testing only is available Monday through Friday from 8:30 a.m. to noon and 1 p.m. to 5 p.m.
-If you have symptoms and/or need medication, services are available Monday through Friday from 8:30 a.m. to noon and Monday through Thursday from 1 p.m. to 5 p.m.
+If you have symptoms or need medication, services are available Monday through Thursday from 8:30 a.m. to noon and from 1 p.m. to 5 p.m. and Fridays from 8:30 a.m. to noon.
 These are both walk-in services with limited availability.

 Planned Parenthood’s Durham Health Center provides services in English and Spanish, including HIV testing and herpes, gonorrhea, syphilis, and chlamydia testing and treatment.
 You can schedule an appointment during clinic hours on Mondays from 8 a.m. to 4 p.m., Wednesdays from 2 p.m. to 7 p.m., Thursdays from noon to 7 p.m., and Saturdays from 9 a.m. to 2 p.m.
 There’s a limited number of same-day appointments if you need to be seen quickly.
 If you’re uninsured, you may qualify for a sliding fee scale or state-funded programs.

-Samaritan Health Center’s East Durham Clinic only sees patients who earn under 300% of the federal poverty level and currently live in the Triangle area, which includes Durham, Raleigh, and Chapel Hill.
-If you qualify, you can receive free HIV testing and low-cost gonorrhea, chlamydia, hepatitis B and C, syphilis, and herpes testing.
+Samaritan Health Center’s East Durham Clinic only sees patients who earn under 300% of the federal poverty level and currently live in the Triangle area, including Durham, Raleigh, and Chapel Hill.
+You can receive free HIV testing and low-cost gonorrhea, chlamydia, hepatitis B and C, syphilis, and herpes testing if you qualify.
 Although it’s not required, the clinic suggests a donation of $20 per visit.